YeeTone/A4-CS102A-2022Spring/documents/Assignment4.md

 ```
 `public boolean rateProduct(Product product, int rating);`

 Set the rating of the given `product` to `rating`.
-For the invalid argument, return `false`; otherwise return `true`.
+For invalid arguments, return `false`; otherwise return `true`.

 `public boolean purchaseProduct(Store store, Product product);`

-Purchase `product` from `store`; return `true` if the `store` has this `product` and the product is valid and the customer has enough money in the wallet to purchase this product; return `false` otherwise.
-Note that the shopping cart of this customer as well as the product list for the store should be updated accordingly.
+Purchase `product` from `store`; return `true` if the `store` has this `product` and the customer has enough money in the wallet to purchase this product; return `false` otherwise.
+Note that the shopping cart of this customer as well as his/her wallet should be updated accordingly.

 For simplicity, **suppose a customer can purchase the same product only once**.